m3tazai9labz-ux/documentation/user_manual/talk/federation.rst

 ==========
 With Federation feature, users can create conversations across different federated Talk instances and use Talk features as if they were on a same server.

-..
-FIXME clarify the statement

-**Important** Under current development.
-Basic chat features are available, more to come in the future!

 Feature is required to be set up by the system administration.

 Sending an invitation